kubernetes-sigs/gateway-api/geps/gep-3793/index.md

   Chihiro's ability to control which Routes can bind to the default Gateway, as well as how namespacing would work -- it's especially unhelpful for Ana if she has to know the namespace of the default Gateway in order to use it.

+  (Also, this is a breaking change if Chihiro has already created a non-default Gateway with whatever name we choose to use for the convention.)

 - A default Gateway could overwrite a Route's empty `parentRefs` with a non-empty `parentRefs` pointing to the default Gateway.
 The main challenge